NorskRegnesentral/shapr/tests/testthat/_snaps/setup.md

     Error <simpleError>
       The following feature(s) are factor(s): Month_factor.
       approach = 'gaussian' does not support factor features.
-      Please change approach to one of 'independence' (not recommended), 'ctree'.
+      Please change approach to one of 'independence' (not recommended), 'ctree', 'categorical'.

 ---